dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

     end;

-When all elements of a stream have been read, further calls to :gf:`read-element` result in the :class:`<end-of-stream-error>` condition being signaled.
-An alternative end-of-stream behavior is to have a distinguished end-of-stream value returned.
-You can supply such an end-of-stream value as a keyword argument to the various read functions; the value can be any object.
-Supplying an end-of-stream value to a read function is more concise than asking whether a stream is at its end on every iteration of a loop.
+When all elements of a stream have been read, further calls to :gf:`read-element` result in an :class:`<end-of-stream-error>` condition being signaled.
+Optionally, you may provide a distinguished value to return instead, with the ``on-end-of-stream:`` parameter.
+This is often more concise and most reading functions support it.

+Output Streams
+^^^^^^^^^^^^^^

 The Streams module also provides a set of functions for writing data elements to an output stream.
-Like the functions that operate upon input streams, these functions hide the details of indexing, growing an underlying sequence, buffering for a file, and so on.
+Like the functions that operate upon input streams, these functions hide the details of indexing, growing an underlying buffer, and so on.
 For instance, the function :gf:`write-element` writes a single data element to an output stream.

 The following forms bind *stream* to an output stream over an empty string and create the string "I see!", using the function